Minut Srca Mog

 Minut Srca Mog (A Minute of My Heart) is the first acoustic and third overall compilation album by Croatian pop singer Jelena Rozga.
 It was released on 14 November 2022 through Croatia Records and Tonika Records.
 The album consists of acoustic reworks of 19 of the singer's songs recorded during the period when she was the lead singer of the pop band Magazin and during her solo career.
 As with her previous releases, most songs were arranged and written by Tonči Huljić and Vjekoslava Huljić.
 On Minut Srca Mog, Srđan "Skansi" Sekulović served as the main producer.

 Work on the album began in 2019 after the success of Rozga's acoustic performance on narodni radio.
 Nevertheless, due to restrictions related to the COVID-19 pandemic and the scrapped initial work, the album was only finalized in 2022.
-Making a reference to Magazin's 1996 single "Minut' srca mog", Rozga decided to dedicate the album to her faithful audience and people who use their heart as a guide in life.
+Making a reference to Magazin's 1996 single "Minut' srca tvog", Rozga decided to dedicate the album to her faithful audience and people who use their heart as a guide in life.
 The album was commercially successful in Croatia, peaking at the top of the Croatian Albums Chart.

 Promotion of the album in Serbia and the wider Balkan region will take place in November 2022.
 The first single off the album, "Zar je ljubav spala na to" featuring Matija Cvek was released on 15 September 2022 along with a music video.
 "Grizem", originally recorded for the singer's second studio album Bižuterija (2011), was released as the second single off the album on 21 October 2022.
 An accompanying tour in promotion of the album, titled Minut Srca Mog Tour commenced on 17 December 2022 in Zagreb, before continuing with concerts in other Balkan countries.